 As a single parent raising biracial or multiracial children, you’re faced with a unique challenge.
-How do you support mixed race identity?
-In many cases the kids will primarily stay with one parent.
+How do you support mixed race identity when you’re not mixed?
+Because in many cases the kids will primarily stay with one parent.

-For the sake of your children, you have to take your ex out of it.
+For the sake of your children though, you have to take your ex out of it.
 You want your children to grow up with a solid sense of their entire identity.

 I’m a white mom raising my daughter and son who are half black.
 They do see their father and his family but not nearly as consistently as they see me and my family.

-I want my children to be proud of their black heritage and it is up to me to make sure our home is filled with emotional support and physical things that will promote a positive identity.
+I want my children to be proud of their black heritage and it is up to me to make sure our home is filled with emotional support and physical things that’ll promote a positive identity.